oliviagd/psl/project2/README.md

 For approach, we followed the guide provided by https://campuswire.com/c/GB46E5679/feed

-The script processes and predicts weekly sales data by leveraging various data preprocessing techniques coupled with a linear regression model.
+The script processes and predicts weekly sales data by leveraging various data preprocessing techniques coupled with an ordinary least squares linear regression model.<br>
 To start, the svd_dept function applies Singular Value Decomposition (SVD) to smooth sales data for each department.
 It pivots the data into a matrix with `Date` as rows and `Store` as columns, centers the matrix by subtracting column means, and performs SVD to decompose it into singular vectors.
 The matrix is then reduced to 8 components, reconstructed, and re-centered, resulting in a smoothed dataset.
-This smoothed data is returned in its original structure to preserve compatibility with downstream processes.
+This smoothed data is returned in its original structure to preserve compatibility with downstream processes. <br>
 Next, to ensure consistency between the training and testing datasets, only shared values in specified identifier columns, `Store` and `Dept` are retained in both datasets.
 We find the unique pairs of (`Store`, `Dept`) and filter both train and test datasets accordingly.
-We then add columns `Week`, `Year`, and `Year^2`, derived from the `Date` field, where `Year` is the year, `Week` is a numerical column with range [1,52], and `Year^2` is the squared year.
+We then add columns `Week`, `Year`, and `Year^2`, derived from the `Date` field, where `Year` is the year, `Week` is a numerical column with range [1,52], and `Year^2` is the squared year.<br>
+Before fitting, we identify and remove redundant columns in the training data by checking for perfect linear relationships (indicated by negligible residuals in a least-squares fit).
+The columns identified as redundant are also removed from the test set.<br>

-Weekly sales are trained and predicted for each (`Store`, `Dept`) combination.
-It merges the smoothed sales data with the original training dataset and iterates over all unique (`Store`, `Dept`) pairs.
-For each pair, a linear regression model is fit against the data filtered by the pair values.
-The model is then used to predict weekly sales for corresponding filtered test data.
+trained and predicted for each (`Store`, `Dept`) combination.
+It merges the smoothed sales data with the original training dataset and
+We iterate over all unique (`Store`, `Dept`) pairs, filter the training and tests sets on the pair values, and fit an OLS model to predict Weekly Sales.
+We then use the model to predict Weekly Sales for the corresponding test data.

 ## Performance metrics